1like2learn/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure in this code is the parameter, name, that is created in `personalDice()`.
+It is a variable that is not created in the child function.
+Thus it is an example of closure.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name will remain the same but the number could change.
 c.
 What is the lexical scope of `newRoll`?
+`newRoll` can only be accessed inside of `function()`.

 ### Task 3 - Stretch Goals